charliegallop/boardz/README.md

 mountains, or simply immersing yourself in nature, Boardz makes it easy to create custom maps that showcase all your epic adventures.
 Pin your favorite social media posts, videos and locations to your map for easy access.
-Say goodbye to boring weekends and hello to non-stop thrills.
 Start mapping your adventures with Boardz now!

 ## Planning